 - Inflammation of the heart muscle or sac around the heart

 - Swelling of the brain or spinal cord

 - Infection at the site of the vaccine

 Who Should Not Get Vaccinated?

-- People who have had a previous allergic reaction to the vaccine or any of its components
+- Anyone with a past allergic reaction to the vaccine or any of its parts

 - Pregnant or breastfeeding women

 - Children less than 12 months old